lizhanhui/elastic-stream/docs/benchmark.md

 ### Approach

-1. Launch the Placement Manager and a Data Node.
+1. Launch the Placement Driver and a Data Node.
 2. Use the SDK to send Append requests to the Data Node, with a record batch size of 64 MB (65536 Bytes) per request, and randomly send each request to 1, 100, or 2000 streams.
 3. Adjust the number of concurrently running clients and the concurrency level of each client to achieve write rates of 500 MB/s or 1 GB/s on the Data Node.
 Run the test until the Data Node's resource utilization stabilizes and continue to run for some time.
 4. Record the CPU and memory usage of the Data Node, the SDK request latency, and the write latency on the Data Node side during the process.